-For the 2020-2021 school year, the Academic Integrity Committee plan to discuss and implement the following initiatives, which are all related to the integration of academic integrity into the general teaching:
+For the 2023-2024 school year, the Academic Integrity Committee plan to discuss and implement the following initiatives, which are all related to the integration of academic integrity into the general teaching:

-- For the pre-IB students: A separate unit on academic integrity leading up to the HRP (History Research Paper).
-The school librarian along with the history teachers should be involved.
-Should not be taught separately (e.g. at an assembly) but be part of lessons leading up to the HRP. - For the IB1 students: Early in the school year, the students should get a general introduction (by either the librarian or the IB Coordinator).
-Teachers must know what is said and handed out at this introduction so they can follow up in lessons. - For the teachers: At one of the first subject group meetings, all teachers must study and discuss Appendices 2 and 3 of Academic Integrity (IBO.org, Academic Integrity 2020)
+- For the IB1 students: Early in the school year, the students should get a general introduction (by either the librarian or the IB Coordinator).
+Teachers must know what is said and handed out at this introduction so they can follow up in lessons. - For the teachers: At one of the first subject group meetings, all teachers must study and discuss Appendices 2 and 3 of Academic Integrity (IBO.org 2023)